AmazeeLabs/silverback-mono/packages/npm/@amazeelabs/scaffold/README.md

 ## Usage

-After install there is a `test` npm script that will run tests either in CI-mode or in watch-mode, depending on the current environment.
-It will also look for an optional `test.sh` in the package root that will also be executed when running in an CI environment.
+After install there is a `test` that should run all testsin a package.
+It will also look for an optional `test.sh` in the package root that will also be executed.
+The `watch` command should be used for live-feedback features (like `jest --watch`).